 probability for an acquittal.

-Safety within 10 business days after your arrest if you either
+Driver services within 30 days after your arrest if you either refused

-refused to take an alcohol test, or took the test and had an unlawful
+to take an alcohol test, or took the test and had an unlawful blood

-blood alcohol level (.08 or higher if age 21 or older, .04 if operating
+alcohol level (.08 or higher if age 21 or older, .04 if operating a

-a commercial vehicle, or .02 of under age 21).
-If you do not request a
+commercial vehicle, or .02 of under age 21).
+This is explained more

 5. Not hiring a lawyer who specializes in DUI cases.
 DUI law is the most

 complicated area of criminal law and you must hire an attorney who knows